 |Country||Value of Goods ($MM)||% of Total|

 Furthermore, the question then becomes, who will fill that demand gap?
 Will it be U.S. manufacturers?
 Mexican or Canadian companies?
 Who knows.
-However, it is safe to assume that the price of those goods will be higher than their Chinese counterparts.
+However, it is safe to assume that those goods’ prices will be higher than their Chinese counterparts.
 If this is the case, higher prices mean higher levels of inflation.
-And inflation, of course, is bad for consumers and the overall economy, especially for a country like the U.S. where consumption makes up the bulk of our economy.
+And inflation, of course, is bad for consumers and the overall economy, especially for a country like the U.S., where consumption makes up the bulk of our economy.

 Higher Prices > Higher Inflation > Higher Interest Rates > Lower Consumption > Slower Economy